-This method will work on the computer where the disk drive letters remain same.
-Even if not, by opening the inventory file as shown below will give an idea of virtual machine’s location from your old OS.
-That would be helpful to rebuild the VMware workstation inventory easily on the new installation.
+Even if not, by opening the inventory file, as shown below, will give an idea of the virtual machine’s location from your old OS.
+That would be helpful to rebuild the VMware workstation inventory quickly on the new installation.

 Here is the new installation without any VMs.
-I was really clueless how to get back my VMs list.
+I was clueless about how to get back my VMs list.

-Simply do replace the new file at new location with the old inventory.vmls file, that will bring back the same virtual machine library to the new Windows OS and VMware workstation installation.
+Simply overwrite the new file at a new location with the old inventory.vmls file that will bring back the same virtual machine library to the new Windows OS and VMware workstation installation.

-Here how it looked like in a minute after copying the file.
+Here how it looked in a minute after copying the file.